flyteorg/flyte/rsts/deployment/index.rst

 Deployment
 #############

-This guide includes all documentation to deploying and administering Flyte, enabling and configuring plugins, authentication, performance tuning, and general articles on how to maintain Flyte as a production grade service in your company.
+This section includes all documentation to deploying and administering Flyte, enabling and configuring plugins, authentication, performance tuning, and general articles on how to maintain Flyte as a production grade service in your company.

 .. panels::
     :header: text-center